itsgox/itsgox/README.md

 [![Gox's GitHub Stats](https://github-readme-stats.vercel.app/api?username=itsgox)](https://github.com/anuraghazra/github-readme-stats)

-### Learn More
+### About me

-I started programming about 2 years ago with Python, but as you can see, Python is not on my list, why?
+I started programming about 2 years ago with Python, but as you can see, Python is not in my list, why?
 I didn't like Python a bit, so I decided to try JavaScript, and I loved it.

-My first project was a Discord Bot called **Razy**, I worked on that bot for over a year, but it ended up being denied by Discord.
+My first project was a Discord bot called **Razy**, I worked on that bot for over a year, but it ended up being denied by Discord.
 Later I created about 8 different Discord bots (none of them are active anymore), as you can see a have no life ^^"

 Currently I'm working on a music bot called **Chamber** that is almost reaching 200 servers.
 I worked on this project all by myself, for around 3 months now.
 I built the whole bot using JavaScript with Node.js and discord.js, and the website using HTML, SASS & JavaScript.